doridori/doridori.github.io/_posts/2022-10-11-Architecture-Application-as-a-Function.md

 Simplification.

-To start with a quote from [grugbrain.dev](https://grugbrain.dev/):
+As a novel alternative to [KISS](https://en.wikipedia.org/wiki/KISS_principle), we start with a quote from [The Grug Brained Developer](https://grugbrain.dev/):

 > complexity *very*, *very* bad